MKesenheimer/fault-injection-library/docs/examples.md

 ![No SMA cable](images/stm8s/no-sma-cable.jpeg)

-- red: 1.8V, supply voltage for the VCAP input of the STM8s MCU
+- red: 1.8V, supply voltage for the `VCAP` input of the STM8s MCU
-- black: GND
+- black: `GND`
 - green: Reset line, connected to the Reset input of the target board
-- yellow: Trigger line, connected to the UART TX line.
+- yellow: Trigger line, connected to the UART `TX` line.
 If the UART word `0x11` is observed on this line, the glitch is triggered.
-- purple: Glitch, connected to VCAP of the STM8s
+- purple: `GLITCH`, connected to `VCAP` of the STM8s

 Also, for glitching the jumper on the STM8s target board must be in the `ISP ENABLE` position.